Our Bernese Mountain Dogs & Standard Poodles

 If you're looking for an intelligent, healthy, beautiful and loving snuggly bernedoodle, you have found the right place to adopt one!
 Our females should range between 65-75+ pounds and be about 23-26+" at the withers and males should be approximately 75-95+ pounds and be about 24-28+" at the withers.
 We are working to increase the number of puppies we can produce while still providing our loving home environment they deserve.
 We only keep as many dogs that can be maintained comfortably in our home.
 As such, we will only be producing a limited number of Premier Bernedoodles each year but they will be well worth the wait.
 All of our puppies are born in our home and this will allow us to closely monitor each puppies personality and health.
 We raise our dogs with our own family.
 Ultimately this allows us to get to know our puppies well and to place the right puppy into the right home.
 This close monitoring assures that we will provide you with the very best Bernedoodle and one that we have personally bred and raised and socialized for you.
 Our puppies will have a headstart on crate training and basic obedience before they leave at 8 weeks of age and will have completed the bio-sensor and puppy culture (thru 8 weeks) programs discussed in the links above.

 We do believe in choice when it comes to purchasing a pure bred (e.g. standard poodle, Bernese mountain dog) or a carefully planned mixed breed (e.g. bernedoodle) or adopting a dog from a no-kill animal shelter.
 We support your right to choose.
-However our puppy contract and lifelong partner in the successful raising of your new Premier Doodles puppy means that we will always take our puppies/dogs back and therefore we do not contribute to the dog population crisis we have in our animal shelters.
+However our puppy contract and our lifelong partnership in the successful raising of your new Premier Doodles puppy means that we will always take our puppies/dogs back and therefore we do not contribute to the dog population crisis we have in our animal shelters.
 We will NEVER place any of our dogs or puppies into an animal shelter...NEVER.
 When we have to take a puppy or older dog back (has only happened a few times) we will do a health check, personality test, and then we keep them here for a few weeks to evaluate them and then we work at matching that dog with the best family possible..... no matter how long that takes.